mjl-/mox/README.md

 But perhaps in the future...

-- HTTP-based API for sending messages and receiving delivery feedback
 - Functioning as SMTP relay
 - Forwarding (to an external address)
-- Autoresponders
 - POP3
 - Delivery to (unix) OS system users
 - Mailing list manager